ohbm/osr2023/panel.md

 * How can you measure the fairness or social bias of a prediction algorithm?
 * What would a dataset without social bias look like?
 * In addition to social biases that have come to light (related to e.g., gender, race, ethnicity etc.), there may be other biases that have not yet been considered.
 As such, is an unbiased algorithm ever fully achievable?
+* What are algorithmic techniques or machine learning approaches to remedy how diversity affects prediction performance?
+* Which sources of population stratification should be expected to be dominant, can we rank their impact?
+* What are the possible solutions to mitigate bias?
+Do they have to be technological solutions?
+Marcello Ienca

 <html>
 <div class="panel-speakers" id="social-bias-panel"></div>